mechanoid/staggard/README.md

 ## Content Escaping

 All keys passed to the `html` tagged template function are escaped when they are not itself generators.
-If you pass a generator function itself has to escape content, when before passing it to yield.
+If you pass a generator function itself it has to escape content, when before passing it to yield.

 It can be considered as safe to pass `html` generators as keys.